Setting Up

 The basic workflow: Click a file in the sidebar to see it in the editor.
 Type instructions in the agent panel on the right.
 The agent edits the file, and you see the changes appear in the editor on the left.
 That's the loop.

-- In VS Code, go to File → Open Folder and select that folder
+4. In VS Code, go to File → Open Folder and select the my-first-project folder

 Now, in the Claude Code panel, type: